thinkb4/a-walk-in-graphql/lessons/day_05/day_05.md

 >
 > Source: [GraphQL spec - June 2018 - Interface](http://spec.graphql.org/June2018/#sec-Interface)

-So far is pretty much the same concept you'll see in OOP, you'll might be tempted to mentally replace the `Type` word with `Class` for a mental map but I'd discourage that, it might mislead you:
+So far is pretty much the same concept you'll see in OOP:
+> you'll might be tempted to replace the `Type` word with `Class` for a mental map but I'd discourage that, it might mislead you

 - A common shape abstracted in an `Interface` without the concrete implementation
-- Many different `Types`, having a **shape intersection** (common fields) and individual **specific characteristics** (specific fields) which **can be identified as individuals AND as part of a wider group**, can `implement` the common `Interface` (this is a design decision, having common fields doesn't mean they're necessarily part of a group and sharing and interface)
+- Many different `Types`, having a **shape intersection** (common fields) and individual **specific characteristics** (distinctive fields) which **can be identified as individuals AND as part of a wider group**, can `implement` the common `Interface` (this is a design decision, having common fields doesn't mean they're necessarily part of a group and sharing and interface)
 - The `Interface` **cannot be used directly** but only through `Types` implementing it
 - The `Types` **must implement all fields** defined in the `Interface`